nikbrunner/awdcs/README.md

 This is a little bit of a special case, as it's not really a keymap, but a global command.
 This is an alternative way to quickly enter the command mode (same as `:`), which lends to increased direct usage of the builtin commands without mapping them.

 Since I am using home row mods (really bottom row mods..
-See my layout [here](https://github.com/nikbrunner/koyo>), I sometimes get missfires for quickly typing `:`.
+See my layout [here](https://github.com/nikbrunner/koyo)), I sometimes get missfires for quickly typing `:`.
-When quickly dobule tapping the leader key, I quickly and safely reach the command mode, without worrying about typos.
+When quickly double tapping the leader key, I quickly and safely reach the command mode, without worrying about typos.

 This is of course just personal preference.